znort987/blockparser/README.md

         codebase is *very* different from that of bitcoin core) verify some of the conclusions of other bitcoin implementations, such as how many coins are attached to an address.

+        Another thing that blockparser is really nice for is to easily reconstruct "snapshots" of the state of the blockchain from a specific time (e.g. the -a option of the "allBalances" command).

     How do I build it ?
     -------------------